Turtel216/micro-panel/README.md

 # Micro-Panel: An Ecommerce Microservice Platform for Comic Book Stores

+> [!CAUTION]
+> The application is still in early development.
+Many features are not tested or yet to be implemented.

 **Micro-Panel** is a Golang-based microservice project designed to provide a seamless ecommerce experience for comic book stores.
 This project consists of multiple microservices working together to manage CRUD operations, notifications, and real-time updates.

 ## Features